mikolajp/roboraport/README.md

 You can not use these programs to produce relevant figures and tables for your own final reports, as this would be considered plagiarism.
-If you do, bare in mind the owner of this repository will fully cooperate with University authorities in any inquiries relevant to the use of programs contained here.
+If you do, bare in mind the owner of this repository will fully cooperate* with University authorities in any inquiries relevant to the use of programs contained here.
 The purpose of this repository is illustrative.

 Refer to GPLv3 license source to find out requierements of sharing the modified programs.

+*If notified by authorities ;-)